preid126/Finished-Code/README.md

 I used two main sources to build this project.
 First is Arun Ravindran's youtube series to introduce a lot of the concepts and issues that arise with ray tracing.
 The channel can be found at https://www.youtube.com/@arunrocks.
 This series was very helpful for providing the frame work to constuct the raytracer.
 The second resource is rossant/raytracing.py for the implementation of a plane within the simulation.

+PDE analysis

+This file was used for a mathematical modelling course at the University of Utrecht.
+The first part of the file was provided by the professor and the rest was built to show the behaviour of the system with and without diffusion.
+The bifurcation plots were the main data points although the general trajectories proved useful for verifying results.